Primary and Secondary Traits

 - Napoleon Bonaparte

-Melee as an ability is used to resolve mêlée, or hand to hand combat (surprise), and is also used to determine how many 'moves' a character can attempt each turn (whether talking about offensive or defensive actions).
-Melee is used to determine one's prowess in unarmed combat, and is the base value used whenever a character has a melee weapon in hand (whether a blunt or edged implement, or even an improvised weapon).
+Melee as an ability is used to resolve mêlée, or hand-to-hand combat (surprise), and is also used to determine how many 'moves' a character can attempt each turn (whether talking about offensive or defensive actions).
+Melee is used to determine one's prowess in unarmed combat, and is the base value used whenever a character has a melee weapon in hand (whether a blunt, edged, or even an improvised implement).

 |2||No training or ability|

 |10||Some formal training|

 |20||Formal, regular training|

 |30||Superior martial talent|